Delaware Route 37

 Delaware Route 37 (DE 37) is a state highway in New Castle County, Delaware.
-The route runs from DE 273 in Pleasantville northeast to U.S. Route 202 (US 202) and DE 141 near the Wilmington Airport.
+The route runs from DE 273 in Pleasantville northeast to U.S. Route 202 (US 202)/DE 141 north of the Wilmington Airport near Wilmington Manor.
 The road runs through suburban neighborhoods and passes along the edge of Wilmington Airport along Airport Road before it provides access to a business park along Commons Boulevard.
 The Airport Road portion of DE 37 was originally a dirt road that was paved by 1942.
 DE 37 was assigned to its current alignment by 1985.

 Route description

 DE 37 heads to the northeast from DE 273 on two-lane undivided Airport Road.
 It passes through suburban neighborhoods and then intersects DE 58 in a commercial area.
 Past the DE 58 intersection, the route widens into a four-lane divided highway and forms the northwestern boundary of the Wilmington Airport, with residential areas on the opposite side of the road.
 After the boundary with the airport, Airport Road splits to the northwest and DE 37 becomes Commons Boulevard, and it passes through the New Castle Corporate Commons, a business park located adjacent to the Wilmington Airport.
 The route continues northeast and intersects Spruance Drive, which is the entrance road to the Delaware Air National Guard's New Castle Air National Guard Base to the east, before it comes to its terminus at US 202/DE 141.

 DE 37 has an annual average daily traffic count ranging from a high of 21,344 vehicles at the US 202/DE 141 intersection to a low of 8,264 vehicles at the DE 58 intersection.